-Now if you believe in peer pressure, see it's keeping that what I like to call the tennis ball life in the right court.
+Now if you believe in peer pressure, see it's keeping that, what I like to call the tennis ball life in the right court.
 So you can give your kids some psychological ammo to fend off these bullies.
 And if your kid is being bullied, be clear on this: don't wait.
-Go and talk to teacher first; make them aware of it; and then trust that teacher, she's going to deal with it.
-If that's a good teacher, he or she is going to get back to you right away.
+Go and talk to teacher first; make them aware of it; and then trust that teacher, she's gonna deal with it.
+If that's a good teacher, he or she is gonna get back to you right away.
 If you don't get results almost immediately, go to the principal and pound on that desk.
-And teachers and principals today are very tuned in to how bad and devastating bullying can be, so don't let that slide.
+And teachers and principals today are very tuned in to how bad and devastating bullying can be.

 Kevin: Well again, hooray for the parent who will address the kid and not defend the kid to the school administration that my son or my daughter wouldn't do that.
 You have to, I think, trust those educators, and come to your kid and say, "You know, I just got some very discouraging news about you.
-I've got to tell you, it not only made my stomach turn, but I … I … I'm just very disappointed to hear what I heard.
+I'm just very disappointed to hear what I heard.
 Now let me tell you what I heard."

-Now in all probability, that kid is probably going to deny that in some way.
-"Honey, you know you can … you can lie to yourself.
+Now in all probability, that kid is gonna deny that in some way.
+"Honey, you know you can lie to yourself.
 That's easy to do.
 But I've researched this.
 I had some eyewitnesses.
 The school has done their homework.
 And again, I'm very disappointed."

 Now what are we trying to do?
 We're trying to rake coals over the kid.
 "Dr. Leman, aren't you making that child feel guilty?"
 I hope so, because that's good guilt.
 I want that kid to know that this is not something I'm just letting go.
 This is important.
 See kids gotta, kids gotta learn that, but parents let it slide because they're their advocate and they snow plow the roads of life for kids.

-Jim: Mm, uh, you know also Kevin, middle school, that drama that seems to … that seems to all of a sudden appear.
+Jim: You know also Kevin, middle school, that drama that seems to all of a sudden appear.
 Why does drama and middle school kind of go hand in hand?
-I mean—and we've got boys, but I … I can tell you the hormones in boys also produce a bit of weirdness.
+I mean—and we've got boys, but I can tell you the hormones in boys also produce a bit of weirdness.
 (Laughter) Our friends that have daughters talk about the girls going off the reservation, but wow, boys can have issues, too.

 Kevin: Well let's just—I don't want to talk about your family, but let's just take a kid.
 We'll call him Trent.
 (Laughter) And Trent has a hissy-fit about something, you know, and he's slamming things around and all that.
-Uh, psychologically I always say to a parent, if you're kid's having a temper-tantrum you step over the child—there is a great temptation to step on the child, which is an illegal act; please don't do that—and walk away.
-You defuse the outburst.
+Psychologically I always say to a parent, if you're kid's having a temper-tantrum you step over the child.
+There is a great temptation to step on the child, which is an illegal act; please don't do that and walk away.
+You defuse—

 Jim: So your point is avoid the drama.